Mastering the Indeed Legal Skills Assessment: A full breakdown

 Example 3: Simulated Case Scenario (Intellectual Property)

 Answer: The small software company may have several potential intellectual property claims against the larger company, including: (1) copyright infringement, if the algorithm is protected by copyright; (2) patent infringement, if the algorithm is protected by a patent; and (3) trade secret misappropriation, if the algorithm constitutes a trade secret that was improperly acquired by the larger company.
 The company should investigate whether the algorithm is eligible for copyright or patent protection and whether there is sufficient evidence to support a trade secret claim.
-The success of these claims would depend on various factors, including the originality of the algorithm, the extent of similarity between the two algorithms, and whether the larger company had access to the small company's algorithm.
+The success of these claims would depend on various factors, including the originality of the algorithm, the extent of similarity between the two algorithms, and whether the larger company had access to the small company's algorithm Turns out it matters..

 Preparation Strategies: A Step-by-Step Approach